MSc Engineering with Artificial Intelligence

 You will finish your study with multi-disciplinary research project in one of a wide range of application areas and will enrol in three core units covering the foundations and applications of AI.
 The foundation units will teach students the needed programming skills, introduction to machine learning models and the use of industry standard AI infrastructure.

 In addition, students will complete 3 specialised units focusing on different aspects of AI in Engineering, covering AI usage in engineering applications, AI technologies commonly used in Engineering and the impact of AI on society.
-The capstone is an individual or industry-directed group project aligned to the students' chosen engineering discipline.
+The capstone is an industry-directed group project aligned to the students' chosen engineering discipline.

 The programme will be delivered using a combination of lectures, tutorials, practical sessions, and independent and group research.
 The mode of delivery will be on-campus.
 Units will be assessed using a combination of written exams, coursework assignments, and the final project.
 A distinguishing feature of the programme is an emphasis on the link between traditional engineering disciplines and the emerging field of artificial intelligence.